fenok/react-router-typesafe-routes/README.md

 Use `Route` components as usual:

+> ❗Routes can (and probably should!) be defined as objects that are passed to e.g. [`createBrowserRouter `](https://reactrouter.com/en/main/routers/create-browser-router).
+However, we will use the JSX style throughout the doc because it's not deprecated and also more nuanced.

 ```tsx
 import { Route, Routes } from "react-router-dom"; // Or /native
 import { routes } from "./path/to/routes";